GongZZ17633636245/STLforSM/README.md

 # STLforSM
-A standard test library for assessing the performance of surrogate model
+A generic test suite for assessing the performance of surrogate model